Forum Boarium: Architecture

 The Temple of Portunus is a rectangular building built between 100 and 80 BC.
 It consists of a tetrastyle portico and cella mounted on a podium reached by a flight of steps.
 The four Ionic columns of the portico are free-standing, while the six columns on the long sides and four columns at the rear are engaged along the walls of the cella.
 It is built of tuff and travertine with a stucco surface.
 This temple was for centuries known as the Temple of Fortuna Virilis.

 Sources claim the Forum was the site for placement of a statue by the sculptor Myron, which had been looted from Aegina.
-While the source mentions a cow, it may have been a statuary group of Theusus defeating the Minotaur, which was apt for a cattle market.
+While the source mentions a cow, it may have been a statuary group of Theseus defeating the Minotaur, which was apt for a cattle market.